manno-xx/GameMakerMechanics/README.md

 # Small Game Maker examples

-Project contains the following rooms
+This project contains the following examples.

-## rm_aStarPath
+## Smart path finding
-Quick example on motion planning (path finding) using the grid option (A Star).
+Example on motion planning (path finding) using the grid option (A Star).

+A-star is generally considered a good pathfinding algorithm and the mp_grid_* functions implement this algorithm.
+You can read more on the algorithm at [Red Blob Games](https://www.redblobgames.com/pathfinding/a-star/introduction.html).
+Unity's NavMesh feature also uses A-star.

+Room: **rm_aStarPath**

+## Less smart path finding

+Path finding using motion planning potential path (and maybe other mp_potential_* functions).
+This is not as smart as the mp_grid_* options, but it *is* more light weight.

+Room: **rm_PotentialPath**

-## rm_Chase
+## Simple chasing
-Using motion planning potential step to let an npc chase the player.
-Light on the CPU and also not super smart, but for not too complex environments, it could work.
+Using motion planning potential step (*mp_potential_step*) to let an npc chase the player.

+Light on the CPU but also not super smart.
+For not too complex environments, it could work.

+Room: **rm_Chase**

-## rm_EventBasedProgramming
+## Event Based Programming
-Event based programming in GameMaker. closure :(
+Event based programming example in GameMaker.

+This has to do with the idea that objects in applications send out messages and other objects listen to those messages.
+This is set up in such a way that the objects are oblivious of each other's existence.
+That is considered good practice as it make it easier to reuse objects or scripts.

+For instance: an HP bar updates based on health-status messages from the player.
+As does the 'game manager' to detect 'game over' when health reaches zero.
+It should be set up as such that if either or both of those are not there, there will be no errors either.
+Also referred to as *Loose coupling*.
+GameMaker has no built in features that allow for this, so it is maybe a bit 'cumbersome' to set up.

+Room: **rm_EventBasedProgramming**

-## rm_HealthBars
+## Health bars

 Still empty.
-Forgot about this one until writing this.

-## rm_PotentialPath
-motion planning (path finding) using potential path (not as smart as the grid option, but more light weight)
+I forgot about implementing this one until writing this.
+The shooting range example contains a somewhat similar feature with the ammunition indication (and yes, to keep every example simple, no 'event based programming' is implemented).
+This example will eventually contain drawing a bar indicating the percentage of *something* (and that something could be health).

+Room: **rm_HealthBars**

-## rm_ShootingRange
+## Grab bag?

+This is a bit of a grab bag.
+It contains a few simple things

+Example of:

+- Instantiating / creating object instances at run time (shooting bullets)
-Example of drawing a HUD (ammo left), instantiating (shooting bullets), particles (dust puff when bullet hits wall)
+- Drawing a HUD (ammo left)
+- Particles (dust puff when bullet hits wall)
+- object turning towards the mouse

+Room: **rm_ShootingRange**

+## Mapping off-screen elements

+This example contains two ways of mapping off screen elements.
+As such hinting the player where to go or what to avoid.

+The markers are just circles, but it could be modified to vary the markers based on what they represent.

+The example shows to "mathematical variants" to do more or less the same.
+The one that is active gives maybe the best results, but is also a bit more complex.

+Room: **rm_mappingEnemiesClamped**